jakutis/ava-vs-jest/issue/README.md

 ### memory usage plot

 When max-old-space-size is 512MB.
-Ava on the left, Jest on the right.
+AVA on the left, Jest on the right.

 #### 10000